Protyasha-Roy/non-academic-academia/content/miscellaneous/personal/current-priorities.md

 **Main focus**: Academic studies for universitiy entrance exam.

+**Secondary focus**: Computer science and programming.

-**Secondary focus**: Learning about history of humanity.
+**Tertiary focus**: Learning about history.

-**Tertiary focus**: Daily journaling and short read for anything new and listing it.
+**Quaternary focus**: Daily journaling, writing a blog or article, and short read for anything new and listing it.